Click on these filters to improve your results.

 1500 Union Avenue, Suite 2100 Baltimore MD 21211

-Vehicles for Change Inc. (VFC) empowers families with financial challenges to achieve economic and personal independence through car ownership and technical training.
-VFC currently maintains two programs: the full circle auto mechanic training program and the car awards program.
+Vehicles for Change Inc. (VFC) empowers families facing financial challenges to achieve economic and personal independence through car ownership and technical training.
+VFC runs two main programs: the Full Circle Auto Mechanic Training Program, which gives participants hands-on training and certifications, and the Car Awards Program, which awards affordable, refurbished cars to eligible families.

 4111 Washington Blvd.
 Halethorpe MD 21227